 Time to say goodbye

 Winter is round the corner and it’s time to wave goodbye to the woods at Yeovil Country Park.
 I have really enjoyed being artist-in-residence, it has been a privilege to spend time here, working with local residents.
 Yeovil Country Park is a truly wonderful resource, right on the edge of the town.
 I have been so impressed by the hardworking Park Rangers, and by the beautiful artwork made by everyone who joined us on the family days, especially by the dedicated students at Preston and Fiveways Schools.
 Everyone’s work was united in an inspiring exhibition at the Octagon Theatre.

-I would like to thank the Ranger team at Yeovil Country Park, the staff at Somerset Art Works, Devon Country Council and the Octagon Theatre, my wonderful assistant Nancy Castle, staff and students of Fiveways and Preston School, and everyone who participated n the workshops, for making this project such a pleasure, as well as a success.
+I would like to thank the Ranger team at Yeovil Country Park, the staff at Somerset Art Works, South Somerset District Council and the Octagon Theatre, my wonderful assistant Nancy Castle, staff and students of Fiveways and Preston School, and everyone who participated n the workshops, for making this project such a pleasure, as well as a success.
+Elizabeth Jardine